jacksonntag/data-science/library/sql_self_sufficiency_exam/content.md

 SELECT....
 ```

 Your answers to each prompt will be evaluated on two criteria.
-First, the grader will look to see that you have created the correct query.
-For each of the prompts below, there is a single, correct answer.
+First, the grader will look to see that you have created a correct query.
+"Correct" means that the SQL compiles and that it returns the correct results.

 Second, the grader will look at how you've styled your queries.
 They'll look to see that you're following the recommended style guidelines for this program (especially around capitalizing SQL keywords and using lowercase for table and field names, as well as using multiple lines to make your queries more readable).

 ## Connect to the database